amirreza0sh/amirreza0sh/README.md

 <p align="left">

- - <b>Software Engineer (Go)</b>
- - with 1 year hands-on experience

-- Go (Golang): Writing and maintaining backend services and automation tools
-- Linux: Deploying and managing Go applications on Linux-based servers
-- Docker: Containerizing Go services using Docker and Docker Compose
-- Kubernetes: Basic orchestration with Minikube / K3s for small Go projects
-- Git: Version control and collaboration via GitHub, GitLab
-- Python: Writing automation scripts for development and deployment tasks
-- WordPress: Managing and customizing WordPress sites (themes, plugins, deployment)

-- Plus (supporting skills):
-CI/CD pipelines (GitHub Actions, GitLab CI), Ansible playbooks, Nginx reverse proxy, Prometheus + Grafana monitoring, MinIO (S3-compatible storage), Bash scripting, backup automation

-- Currently focusing on: Production-grade Kubernetes, advanced CI/CD, and Ansible for Go-based systems
+ - <b>Software Engineer</b> with 1 year of hands-on experience in backend development and infrastructure automation.
+Skilled in Go (Golang) for building and maintaining backend services, APIs, and automation tools, with solid experience deploying and managing applications on Linux-based servers.
+Experienced in containerization using Docker and Docker Compose, along with basic Kubernetes orchestration using Minikube and K3s for small-scale projects.
+Familiar with Git workflows and collaborative development using GitHub and GitLab.
+Also experienced in Python scripting for automation and deployment tasks, as well as managing and customizing WordPress websites including themes, plugins, and deployments.

+Additional supporting skills include CI/CD pipeline development with GitHub Actions and GitLab CI, infrastructure automation with Ansible, configuring Nginx as a reverse proxy, monitoring systems using Prometheus and Grafana, working with MinIO object storage, Bash scripting, and backup automation.
+Currently focused on improving expertise in production-grade Kubernetes environments, advanced CI/CD workflows, and scalable automation for Go-based systems.
 </p>

 <h2 align="left">My Skills...</h2>